AdobeDocs/campaign-standard.en/help/channels/using/editing-transactional-message.md

    The fallback content will be displayed if the collection is empty when the event is triggered, for example if a customer has nothing in his cart.

 1. From the Settings pane, edit the styles for the product listing.
-For more on this, see [Editing email styles](../../designing/using/styles.md).
+For more on this, see [Managing email styles](../../designing/using/styles.md).
 1. Preview the email using a test profile linked to the relevant transactional event and for which you defined collection data.
 For example, add the following information in the **[!UICONTROL Event data]** section for the test profile you want to use:

    ![](assets/message-center_loop_test-profile_payload.png)

-   For more on defining a test profile in a transactional message, see [this section](#defining-a-test-profile-in-a-transactional-message).
+   For more on defining a test profile in a transactional message, see [this section](../../channels/using/publishing-transactional-message.md#defining-specific-test-profile).